nick-uk/Python-Lambda-Cloudwatch/README.md

 # Python demo with AWS SDK

 ## What is the repository for?
-#### This is a Lambda function to work as REST API with API Gateway for demo and performance comparison reasons.
+#### This is a quick Lambda function PoC to work as REST API with API Gateway for demo and performance comparison reasons.

 > Generates a JSON output with CPU load peak, Networking IN peak activity and averages/total calculation for the last 3 days for anomaly detection tasks.